42videobricks/42videobricks-php-client/docs/Api/PlayerApi.md

 Add a new player

-You can create a player object by using this endpoint.
+Create a new player object.

 ### Example